MaterializeInc/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 Full context:

 Persist stores the state related to a particular shard in `Consensus`, which today is implemented on CockroachDB (CRDB).
-When any changes to state occur, such a frontier advancement or new data being written, a diff with the relevant change is appended into `Consensus`.
+When any changes to state occur, such as frontier advancement or new data being written, a diff with the relevant change is appended into `Consensus`.
 Any handles to the shard can read these diffs, and apply them to their state to observe the latest updates.